Prateekfrfr/she-can-foundation-task/README.md

 # She Can Foundation Volunteer & Contact Portal

-A responsive full stack webpage created for the She Can Foundation internship task.
+A responsive full stack webpage created for the She Can Foundation.

 ## Features